szabgab/slides/python/lists.md

 ## Exercise: count digits
 {id: exercise-count-digits}

-Given a list of numbers count how many times each digit appears?
+Create a script called **count_digits.py** that given a list of numbers count how many times each digit appears?
 The output will look like this:

 ```